vandanshah17/CMPE_255_FitSense/README.md

 Online fashion retail suffers from persistently high return rates, frequently exceeding 30%, driven largely by sizing and fit uncertainty.
 Without the ability to physically try on garments, customers must rely on inconsistent brand-specific size charts, which leads to dissatisfaction and costly reverse logistics.
 FitSense proposes a supervised machine learning pipeline to predict whether a clothing item will fit a given customer, using a real-world dataset of online clothing transactions from the UCSD McAuley Lab.
 The dataset captures customer attributes, including height, weight, age, body type, and cup size, alongside self-reported fit feedback labeled as small, fit, or large, drawn from both the ModCloth and RentTheRunway platforms.

 The pipeline begins with Exploratory Data Analysis (EDA) to surface distributional patterns and guide feature engineering.
 Data preprocessing includes missing value imputation, categorical encoding, and SMOTE-based oversampling to correct class imbalance.
-Multiple classification algorithms including Logistic Regression, Random Forest, Support Vector Machines, Gradient Boosting, and K-Nearest Neighbors are trained and compared using stratified k-fold cross-validation and hyperparameter tuning.
+Multiple classification algorithms including Logistic Regression, Random Forest, K-Nearest Neighbors, and planned Support Vector Machines and Gradient Boosting are trained and compared using stratified k-fold cross-validation and hyperparameter tuning.
 Models are evaluated on accuracy, precision, recall, F1-score, and AUC-ROC, with particular emphasis on performance for the minority small and large classes.
 The goal of FitSense is a generalizable and interpretable predictive system that reduces fit-driven returns and enhances personalization in e-commerce.

 ## Dataset